- Sphere Engine overview

 The high customizability of the Containers module makes it easy to run a variety of technologies ranging from the most straightforward single file scripts up to multi-component complex applications.
 What you can integrate includes:

-- artificial intelligence, machine learning, and data science
+verification, - artificial intelligence, machine learning, and data science.

 Regardless of the integration method, the Sphere Engine Containers module can execute all these types of applications safely, reliably, and on a large scale.